apoorvajagtap/apoorvajagtap.github.io/content/_index.md

 I am a Software Engineer, juggling through technologies during business hours and expressing my thoughts in the off hours.

-I am fortunate to encounter multiple production impacted situations on a regular basis, so sharing my experiences, the chaos, and the workarounds here just in case someone else faces the similar.
-Hope you find it interesting!
+I try to learn something new with each day, some days it's a success and some days a failure.
+But, eventually it adds up to my experiences.
+So, I am here to share such similar experiences, hoping that someone finds it interesting & helpful!

 *(Disclaimer: I am a story teller :P)*
 </span>